NowYouSeeMe5/ttt/README.md

 # ttt
 tic-tac-toe implemented in the style of Go

-Let me apologize in advance for the following steps.
-Welcome to Go.
+Let me apologize in advance for the following steps, welcome to Go.

 Go Instructions:

+  Homebrew is the easiest way to install go: `brew install go`

   If you already have a workspace setup you can clone the project and skip these steps.

-  It you don't have go there are several setup steps, this should work with a copy paste:
+  It you don't have go there are several setup steps, this should work with a copy paste once you have go:

-  Homebrew is the easiest way to install go: `brew install go`

-  You have to set up a workspace using the following:
   ```
     mkdir ~/Desktop/go
     mkdir ~/Desktop/go/bin